1-800-935-2620 Speak to a Tour Expert

 Cape Town

-Head to Cape Town (approximately 5 hours), where your trip ends upon arrival.
+Head to Cape Town this morning, where your trip will come to an end.
 With its stunning coastline, modern cityscape, nearby mountains and a plethora of vineyards within reach, this is one of Africa's most exciting cities.
 There's no accommodation provided for tonight, but this can be arranged – please enquire at the time of booking this trip.

 Meals: Breakfast